sean-levvel/aws-sa-associate-saac02/README.md

         - ALB can use SNI, multiple SSL certs - host based rules

 ## Launch Configuration and Templates
-- allow you to defie configuration of an ec2 instance
+- allow you to define configuration of an ec2 instance
 - ami, instance type, storage and key pair
 - networking and security groups
 - userdata & IAM role
 - both are not editable - defined once LT has versions
 - LT provide newer features - including T2/T3
 - lt provide newer features including t2/t3 unlimited placement groups, capacity reservations, elastic graphics
 - LC's are not editable no versioning
-- lanch templates can be used to save time when provisioning ec2 instances from the console ui/cli
+- launch templates can be used to save time when provisioning ec2 instances from the console ui/cli

 ## Auto Scaling groups ASG
 - automatic scaling and self healing for ec2
 - uses launch templates or configurations
 - has a minimum, desired and max size
-- provision or terminate intances to keep at desired level
+- provision or terminate instances to keep at desired level
 - there is an attempt when autoscaling, to scale out to all AV's accordingly - max 3 = all three AV zones
 - Manual
 - scheduled scaling - time based - sales
 - dynamic scaling
     - simple - cpu above 50% + 1 / below -1
     - some need the cloud watch agent installed.
     - stepped scaling - bigger +/- based on difference
     - target tracking - desired aggregate CPU = 40% asg handle it
 - cooldown period helps with cost
 - self-healing - restarts / re-provisions ec2 instance
 - Final points
-    - autoscaling groups are free
+    - auto scaling groups are free
     - only billed via the resources created
     - use cool downs to avoid rapid scaling
     - think about more smaller instances - granularity
     - use with ALB's for elasticity - abstraction
     - ASG - defines WHEN and WHERE, LT defines WHAT

 ## NLB Network Load balancer
 - NLB's are layer 4 only understand TCP / UDP
-- cant understand HTTP/s but are faster ~ ms vs 400 ms for ALB
+- can't understand HTTP/s but are faster ~ ms vs 400 ms for ALB
-- tets - anything about performance/ faster/response time select NLB
+- test - anything about performance/ faster/response time select NLB
 - rapid scaling millions of requests per second
 - 1 interface with static IP per az / elastic IP's
 - can do SSL pass through
-- can load balance non http/s applications - doesnt care about anything above tcp/udp
+- can load balancer non http/s applications - doesn't care about anything above tcp/udp

 ## SSL offload and session stickiness
-- bridgeing - listener is configured for https, connection is terminated on the ELB & needs a certificiate
+- bridging - listener is configured for https, connection is terminated on the ELB & needs a certificate
-    - ELB initiates a new ssl connectin to backend instances - instances need ssl certificates and the coptue required for cryographic operations
+    - ELB initiates a new ssl connection to backend instances - instances need ssl certificates and the coptue required for cryptographic operations
 - pass-through
     - each instances needs to have the appropriate ssl cert installed
     - no ssl on the NLB
     - listener is configured for TCP. no encryption or decryption happens on the NLB.
 COnnection is passed to the backend instance
 - offload
     - clients connect to the ELB that needs the ssl
-    - ec2 instances dont need ssl
+    - ec2 instances don't need ssl
 - Connection Stickiness
     - generates a cookie which locks the device to a single backend
-    - with no sitckiness connections are distributed across all in-service backend instances. unless application handles user state this could cause user logoffs and shopping cart losses
+    - with no stickiness, connections are distributed across all in-service backend instances. unless application handles user state this could cause user logoffs and shopping cart losses

 ## Gateway load balancers GWLB
-- help you run and scale 3rd party applicances
+- help you run and scale 3rd party appliances
-- like firewalls, intriusion detection and prevention systems
+- like firewalls, intrusion detection and prevention systems
-- inbound and outbound traffic (transparent inspection and protetion)
+- inbound and outbound traffic (transparent inspection and protection)
 - GWLB endpoints traffic enters/leaves via these endpoints
 - the GWLB balances across multiple backend appliances
 - traffic and metadata is tunneled using GENEVE protocol

 # SERVERLESS AND APPLICATION SERVICES

-## Achitecture Evolution Part 1 / 2- monolithic and Tiered
+## Architecture Evolution Part 1 / 2- monolithic and Tiered
-- Event Driven Achitecture
+- Event Driven Architecture
 - event producers
     - no constant running or waiting for things
-    - producers genrate events when something happens
+    - producers generate events when something happens
     - events are delivered to consumers via event router
     - actions are taken the system returns to waiting
     - mature event driven only consumes resources while handling events (serverless)
 - monolithic
     - fails together
     - scales together
     - bills together
     - one of the least cost effective way
-- Queue - messages can be recieved or polled
+- Queue - messages can be received or polled
     - FIFO First in First outl
 - worker fleet architecture - aka Youtube.
     - upload videos for processing
     - goes into a queue
 - Microservice Architecture